Configuring how content is indexed

 </body>

-If data-pagefind-body is found anywhere on your site, any pages without this attribute will be removed from your index.
+If data-pagefind-body is found anywhere on your site, any pages without this attribute will not be indexed.
 This means that if you tag your blog post layout with data-pagefind-body, other pages like your homepage will no longer appear in search results.
 This is usually what you want — if not, just add data-pagefind-body there as well.

 #Removing individual elements from the index

-If you have a component that you don’t want to include in your search index, you can tag it with data-pagefind-ignore:
+If you have further elements that you don’t want to include in your search index, you can tag them with data-pagefind-ignore:

 <main data-pagefind-body>